The Original Scattergories App

 Get creative with your answers: Your answers need to fit the categories, but the range of acceptable answers is sometimes far wider than you might assume.
 If you think an answer might work, there’s a good chance that it will.

 Study word lists: A little bit of training can go a long way.
 When playing a game of Scattergories, focusing on words that start with a certain letter is the key to victory.
-When you grow your vocabulary, you increase your chances of winning.
+When you grow your vocabulary, like how you might from solving Wordle each day, you increase your chances of winning.

 More Competitive Fun with Scattergories Blitz